S1R4TH/Grok-Log-Extraction-Tool-Browser/docs/README.md

 - Google Chrome
 - Microsoft Edge

+Open the tool from its GitHub Pages HTTPS address.

+The browser will ask for permission to read and write the selected folder.
+Write permission is required because the tool creates an `extracted_logs` folder inside your Grok export folder.

-The tool uses the File System Access API to read the selected Grok export and create output files inside it.
-This release supports Chrome and Edge; other browsers are not supported.
+This release supports Chrome and Edge.
+Other browsers are not supported.

-Open the tool through its GitHub Pages HTTPS address.
-Opening `index.html` directly from your computer may prevent browser modules or folder access from working correctly.

 ---

-# Preparation

-## 1. Open the Browser Tool

-Open the published **Grok Log Extraction Tool** GitHub Pages site in Chrome or Edge.

-No application installation is required.

-## 2. Download Your Grok Data
+# 1. Download Your Grok Data

-Download and unzip your data from:
+Download your Grok data from:

 https://accounts.x.ai/data

+Unzip the downloaded archive before using the tool.

-After extracting the archive, locate the folder containing:
+Inside the extracted archive, locate the folder that directly contains:

 ```text
 prod-grok-backend.json
 ```

-The same folder will normally also contain:
+The same folder will normally contain:

 ```text
 prod-mc-asset-server/
 ```

-The folder path will look similar to:
+A typical path looks like this:

 ```text
 xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/